An unintentional click here. An innocent download there. Suddenly your entire network is crippled by a ransomware attack.

 TOOLS TO GET YOUR CYBER SECURITY MESSAGES THROUGH

 SnapComms tools can play an active role in educating staff about InfoSec.
-From building awareness through the use of passive tools – such as corporate screensavers, digital internal newsletters, and corporate desktop wallpaper – to more intrusive tools – such as desktop alerts and tickers, the combined power of these formats can create an impactful internal campaign designed to get cyber security messages through.
+From building awareness through the use of passive tools – such as screensavers, digital internal newsletters, and wallpaper – to more intrusive tools – such as desktop alerts and tickers, the combined power of these formats can create an impactful internal campaign designed to get cyber security messages through.

 To get you started, we’ve created two FREE screensavers ready to be used immediately.